AB-Ares/Displacement_strain_planet/README.md

 `DownContFilter` Compute the downward minimum-amplitude or -curvature filter of [Wieczorek & Phillips (1998)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/97JE03136).

-`corr_nmax_drho` Calculate the gravitational potential exterior to relief referenced to a spherical interface (with or without laterally varying density) difference between the mass-sheet case and when using the finite amplitude algorithm of [Wieczorek & Phillips (1998)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/97JE03136).
+`corr_nmax_drho` Calculate the gravitational potential exterior to relief referenced to a spherical interface (with or without laterally varying density) difference between the mass-sheet case and when using the finite-amplitude algorithm of [Wieczorek & Phillips (1998)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/97JE03136).

-`SH_deriv` Compute on the fly first and second order spherical harmonic derivatives with respect to colatitude and longitude.
+`SH_deriv` Compute on the fly first and second-order spherical harmonic derivatives with respect to colatitude and longitude.

-`SH_deriv_store` Compute and store first and second order spherical harmonic derivatives with respect to colatitude and longitude.
+`SH_deriv_store` Compute and store first and second-order spherical harmonic derivatives with respect to colatitude and longitude.

 `Displacement_strains` Calculate the [Banerdt et al. (1986)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JB091iB01p00403) equations to determine strains from displacements with a correction to the $\theta,\phi$ term.